James-Kabz/vue_atomic_ui/docs/datatable-actions-example.md

 ## Action Variants

-The `variant` prop controls the button icon color on hover:
+The `variant` prop controls the button styling.
+All action buttons use the Button component with `icon` size and are mapped to the `ghost` variant for consistent, minimal styling in table rows:

-- `primary`: Blue hover color (default for view/edit actions)
+- `primary`: Ghost button with subtle hover (default for view/edit actions)
-- `secondary`: Gray hover color
+- `secondary`: Ghost button with subtle hover
-- `danger`: Red hover color (for delete/destructive actions)
+- `danger`: Ghost button with subtle hover (for delete/destructive actions)
-- `success`: Green hover color (for approve/activate actions)
+- `success`: Ghost button with subtle hover (for approve/activate actions)
-- `warning`: Yellow hover color (for warning actions)
+- `warning`: Ghost button with subtle hover (for warning actions)
+- `info`: Ghost button with subtle hover (for info actions)
+- `default`: Ghost button with subtle hover

+All variants use the Button component's `ghost` variant which provides:
+- Transparent background
-- `default`: Gray hover color
+- Gray text color

-All action buttons use the `Button` component with `ghost` variant and `icon` size for consistent styling.
-The variant only affects the icon color on hover.
+- Subtle gray background on hover
+- Consistent spacing and sizing

+This ensures action buttons don't overwhelm the table design while remaining clearly interactive.

 ## Props Reference